alekseivillegas/motopress/readme.txt

 By using MotoPress Wordpress plugin you are able to:

 - easily create, change and duplicate website's pages;
 - remove template pages with ease;
 - fully change the layout's structure;

-- display and hide website’s blocks on different devices;
+- display and hide website's blocks on different devices;
 - quickly manage content right on your WordPress site;
 - change, move and add content blocks only with few clicks;
 - edit blocks with website's data and view the changes at once;
 - manage media with ease;
 - edit new widgets, posts and pages;
 - make your website responsive and adaptive;

 For more information visit [MotoPress](http://www.getmotopress.com)